My Silver Arowana

 feel free to ask me or join our forum! and you can ask all the questions you want there and we have alot of saltwater fish keepers too!

-18. RB on May 10th, 2009 10:21 am
+RB May 10, 2009 at 10:21 am

 my silver arowana almost died yesterday while i was cleaning its tank. i put him in a big tub and forgot to put lid on it and he jumped out. have no idea how long he was out there… he’s alive but seem weak, anything i can do?